Inventory

 The car starts, runs, and drives quite well given the early years of performance development in this series of cars.
 Though just a small start-up at the time, the Arnolt-Bristol was a very properly resolved car that would impress even the most seasoned sports car enthusiast once at the wheel.
 Victories at Sebring and other grueling venues were hallmarks of their achievements, much of which is evident in the raw, captivating experience these cars offer.
 Driving manners are surprisingly nimble and light, especially with the engine revved up to higher levels under more spirited driving, with the added plus of overdrive to ease highway driving.
 Fully engaged in the driving experience, it’s easy to see how these cars became darlings of the press as racing victories mounted and interest grew over the beauty and performance combination found in these rare hand-built cars.

-This is a rare opportunity to acquire one of the most dramatically designed and engineered sports cars from the golden age of sports car development.
+Eligible for premier vintage racing, world-wide events and rallies, as well as the historical Mille Miglia, this is a rare opportunity to acquire one of the most dramatically designed and engineered sports cars from the golden age of sports car development.
 Copiously documented, beautifully restored, and accompanied by spares which validate decades of original California ownership and early history, this is an unprecedented Arnolt-Bristol Bolide ready to show and enjoy just as the original long-term owner and current owner have over the past 70 years.

 The above vehicle information is complete and accurate to the best of our knowledge at the time it is posted to this website.
 Corrections or additional information is always appreciated.
 All advertised prices exclude government fees and taxes, any finance charges, any dealer document preparation charge, and any emission testing charge.
 Vehicles are subject to prior sale.
 All advertised to be true but not guaranteed.
 We assume no liability for errors or omissions.